The Science Behind Teaching Children in the Ways They Learn Best

 Pandering to the Gifted

-Sports culture’s rigid rules, professional structure and drive for children to be sportsmanlike has left little to the imagination.
-We have long pandered to the gifted meanwhile leaving the majority of athletes behind to enjoy little or no sports success.
+Sports culture’s rigid rules, professional structure, and drive for children to be sportsmanlike have left little to the imagination.
+We have long pandered to the gifted, meanwhile leaving the majority of young athletes behind until they caught up in maturity.

 IMG_7242-full.jpg